-11. Under the "concession" approach adopted for SCL, the Government and MTRCL conducted risk assessments at the planning and budgeting stages of the project to minimise claims arising from the works.
+Under the "concession approach" adopted for SCL, the Government 12. and MTRCL conducted risk assessments at the planning and budgeting stages of the project to minimise claims arising from the works.
 Nevertheless, there were often unforeseeable situations in the course of works.
 For instance, the foundation or excavation works might come across a larger amount of or more complicated obstructions than expected.
 As this would add difficulties to the works, the contractors might have to use more machines or switch to other machines that were more suitable and employ more staff to cope with these situations.
-The contractors would submit claims in accordance with the contract terms to cover the additional expenditure incurred.
-Upon receipt of claims from contractors, MTRCL would examine such claims and assess the amount concerned based on the relevant contract terms, justifications, documents, etc. The Project Control Group of MTRCL needs to seek comments from HyD on the detailed assessment.
-In this regard, CE/RD1-3 has to carefully scrutinise the vetting reports by MTRCL on each claim as public money is at stake.
-He has to closely monitor the assessment process and progress, offer professional comments on the analyses of claim assessments and review the validity, principles and culpabilities of claim assessments so as to safeguard the interest of the Government as the owner of the project.
-With reference to past experience on other mega-scale projects, it is envisaged that the majority of claim assessments for EWC would be resolved two years after the commissioning of the project, i.e. around 2022 at the earliest.
-Moreover, it cannot be ruled out that the Government will be involved in the time-consuming dispute resolution processes of mediation, arbitration or litigation, if any, arising from the claims.
+The contractors would submit claims in accordance with the contract terms to cover the additional expenditures.
+Upon receipt of claims from contractors, the corporation would examine such claims and assess the amount concerned based on the relevant contract terms, justifications, documents, records, Such detailed assessments have to seek comments from HyD through the Project Control Group of MTRCL.
+In this regard, CE/RD1-3 has to closely monitor the assessment process and progress, offer professional comments on the analyses of claim assessments and review the validity, principles and culpabilities of claim assessments so as to safeguard the interest of the Government as the owner of the project.
+With reference to the past experience on other mega-scale projects, it is envisaged that the majority of claim assessments for the EWC would be resolved two years after the commissioning of the project, i.e. around 2022 at the earliest.
+Moreover, it cannot be ruled out the Government will be involved in the time-consuming dispute resolution processes of mediation, arbitration or litigation, if any, arising from the claims.